-The Committee of European Banking Supervisors shall report annually to the Commission about the compliance by competent authorities with this Article.
-The Committee of European Banking Supervisors shall elaborate guidelines for the convergence of supervisory practices with regard to this Article, including the measures taken in case of breach of the due diligence and risk management obligations.
+10. EBA shall report to the Commission annually on the compliance with this Article by the competent authorities.

+In order to ensure consistent harmonisation of this Article, EBA shall develop draft regulatory technical standards for the convergence of supervisory practices with regard to this Article, including the measures taken in case of breach of the due diligence and risk management obligations.
+EBA shall submit those draft regulatory technical standards to the Commission by 1 January 2014.